EVER CONSIDERED GROWING JUST HALF A BEARD? ME NEITHER, THAT IS UNTIL NOW

 The rather unusual and slightly unnerving sight of usually manly bearded men walking around with only half of a beard may become a usual sight for a short while.
 And you can thank a team called BeardsOn for Conservation, an 'Aussie' based charity, that are calling all bearded men to grow out their face fuzz and then chop away at only half of it to help shock,I mean raise awareness about the ongoing problem of worldwide deforestation.

-in popularity through the power of social media and the internet."We have one family group who have three generations represented this year, a grandfather, son, and grandson.
+"We have one family group who have three generations represented this year, a grandfather, son, and grandson.
 The community response has been absolutely amazing!"

 Participants are asked to grow their beards over the course of a 90 day window, then when the 90 days are over they axe away at their newfound face forest, but only chop off half of it, this is said to serve as a representation to the 48 percent of the world's forests that have already been destroyed, and sadly there will be more to follow unless we take immediate action.